 !analyze [-v] [-f | -hang] [-D BucketID] !analyze -c [-load KnownIssuesFile | -unload | -help ]

-- The exception analysis has started.
+- The exception analysis will start.
 If there are any problem files on your PC, they will be recorded in the log.

 - Remove those files or uninstall any programs associated with the “Store Exception” error.
-If there are no issues, you won’t see any results.
+If there aren’t any issues, you won’t see any results.

 - The “Bucket ID” refers to the exact event ID connected to the “Store Exception” error.

-- As soon as you notice a blue screen on your laptop display, you can see the “Bucket ID” prominently highlighted.
-If you miss recording it, then you can find the same “Bucket ID” from “Event Viewer” in Windows 11/10.
+- As soon as you notice a blue screen on your laptop display, you can see the “Bucket ID” highlighted.
+If you miss recording it, you can find the same “Bucket ID” from “Event Viewer” in Windows.

 While WinDbg is the best method to debug the “Unexpected Store Exception” problem, if you don’t want to learn the programming, Microsoft recommends a few other options.